BCCL-IIITH/Workshop_Neuroimaging/outline.md

 The Neuroimaging workflow workshop will be conducted into distinct parts organized according the modality.
 While the first day will be focussed on `Introduction to MRI` that covers conversion from DICOM `.dcm` to NIFTI format `.nii`, data organization in BIDS and also going through `basics in data handling` with `nilearn` and `nipype`.
-The second half will entail examples of dedicated `advanced and specialized analyses` within which folks will also evaluate the discussed topics.
+The following days will entail examples of dedicated `advanced and specialized analyses` specific to each imaging such as Strcutural MRI (sMRI), Functional MRI (functional connectivity), diffusion MRI (structural connectivity) and modeling with EEG signals.
  As mentioned before, these resources will contain all materials utilized in the workshop.
-In general, we will aim for 4 h per session.
-Our **very optimistic** schedule looks as follows (all times in IST):
+Our **very optimistic** schedule looks as follows:

 ## Day 1 - Introduction to Imaging and Non-imaging data